Divide and Conquer Algorithms

-1. Divide: Break the problem into smaller subproblems.
+1. Divide: Break the primary problem into two or more smaller subproblems.

-3. Combine: Combine the solutions to the subproblems to solve the original problem.
+3. Combine: Merge the solutions of the subproblems into the solution for the original problem.

 Practice Exercise